reyshazni/kalbestore-be/README.md

 ﻿# Kalbestore-be (Backend Service)

-Kalbestore-fe is a frontend service repository for the Kalbestore application, built using dotnet core.
-This repository contains the user interface implementation for the Kalbestore web application.
+Kalbestore-be is a backend service repository for the Kalbestore application, built using dotnet core.
+This repository contains the implementation of the backend service (REST API) for the Kalbestore web application.

 ## Installation